Arsène Wenger: Tactics

-Wenger was inspired by Borussia Mönchengladbach as a child and was later influenced by Total Football, a playing style developed by Rinus Michels at Ajax in the 1970s.
+Wenger was inspired by Borussia Mönchengladbach as a child, and was later influenced by Total Football, a playing style developed by Rinus Michels at Ajax in the 1970s.
 He recollected the team as having "perfect players everywhere and that was the sort of football I wanted to be playing myself".
 At Monaco, he employed a 4–4–2 formation, though he did trial 4–3–3, akin to Michels'.
-Wenger is an advocate of 4–4–2 as "no other formation is as efficient in covering space", but has used it sparingly in recent seasons.
+Wenger is an advocate of 4–4–2 as "no other formation is as efficient in covering space", but used it sparingly in his final seasons.

 Throughout his managerial career, Wenger has trusted his players to perform and learn from their own mistakes, a quality Vieira regards as his biggest strength and weakness.
 Wenger encourages sportsmen to show intuition, and makes observations rather than explicitly giving orders.
 Campbell reflected that his former manager "puts a lot of onus on players to change the game" and "he wants certain players – especially in the last third – to be able to produce it and give something different".
 When Wenger joined Arsenal, he spoke of his desire to see "real, modern football.
 That means compact lines, of zones, of quick, coordinated movements with a good technique."
 He characteristically focuses on the strengths of his teams, rather than looking for areas to exploit the opposition.

 During a match against Borussia Mönchengladbach in 1996, Wenger presided over Rice's caretaker duties at Arsenal, and ordered the team to switch from their preferred 3–5–2 formation to 4–4–2.
 The tactical change did not have its desired effect, as Arsenal lost the game having led before Wenger's half-time instruction.
 For much of the 1996–97 season, Arsenal continued to play 3–5–2 as it was the only formation the defenders were comfortable with, as well as injuries unsettling the side.
 In Wenger's second season at the club, he reinstated 4–4–2 and focused on strengthening the front six, by signing wingers Overmars and Luís Boa Morte and partnering Vieira with Petit.
 According to Jonathan Wilson, the system was similar to 4–3–3, as Overmars often pushed higher up the field and Parlour played alongside Vieira and Petit to solidify the midfield.
 Needing to compensate deficiencies in attack the following season, Wenger relied on his experienced defence to direct games, which conceded 17 goals in 38 league matches.
 From then on, Wenger deployed an unconventional 4–4–2 with a greater emphasis on attack and movement; his teams between 2001 and 2004 were dominant on the left flank.